Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Results

 We perform a grid search for each $\tau$, using learning rates in {0.005, 0.01, 0.05, 0.1, 0.2}, maximum tree depths in {1, 2, 4, 6, 8, 10}, and numbers of estimators in {100, 200, 300, 500, 1000}.
 Each model is trained with its own optimized hyperparameters under this scheme, and the resulting performance is used to compare across different $\tau$ values.
 The scan results are shown in Fig.~\ref{fig:model_tau_scan}.

 Considering both the limited sample size and the risk of data leakage, we adopt a small value of $\tau = 2.0$ Gyr, at which the training and test $R^2$ curves begin to stabilize.
 To ensure a fair comparison across the three merger score definitions, we match their time windows: the future- and past-merger scores are computed over a window of $\tau$, while the full-merger score uses a symmetric window of $\tau/2$ before and after the snapshot.
-As shown in Figure~\ref{fig:tau_efficiency}, the model trained on past-merger scores performs slightly better.
+As shown in Fig.~\ref{fig:tau_efficiency}, the model trained on past-merger scores performs slightly better.
 However, this advantage may be partly due to sample loss in the other two definitions at larger $\tau$.
 Overall, the differences in model performance are minor, suggesting that our phase-space features alone are not sufficient to distinguish between different merger stages.
-The input features are summarized in the right panel of Figure~\ref{fig:tau_efficiency}.
-We define $\Delta\mathrm{BIC}$ as $\mathrm{bic}2 - \mathrm{bic}1 - 6\ln(n)$, which is independent of $n$, the number of member galaxies.
+The input features are summarized in the right panel of Fig.~\ref{fig:tau_efficiency}.
+We define $\Delta\mathrm{bic}$ as $\mathrm{bic}2 - \mathrm{bic}1 - 6\ln(n)$, which is independent of $n$, the number of member galaxies.
+To see why this definition is independent of richness, recall that for a $K$-component 2D GMM, BIC can be computed via Eq. \ref{eq:bic_eq}.
+For our 2D GMMs, $k_1=5$ and $k_2=11$, hence $\Delta\mathrm{bic}\equiv(\mathrm{bic}2-\mathrm{bic}1)-6\ln N$ removes the explicit $\ln N$ term and is therefore independent of richness.
 The method for calculating $\lambda_2/\lambda_1$ is described in Section \ref{sec: Phase-space Feature Extraction}.

-\subsubsection{Model Performance at Selected $\tau$}
+\subsubsection{Model performance at selected $\tau$}

 We evaluate permutation feature importance for models trained on the three merger score definitions, using a time window of 2.0 Gyr.
 Specifically, this corresponds to $\tau = 2.0$ Gyr for the past- and future-merger scores, and a symmetric window of $\tau = 1.0$ Gyr for the full-merger score.
 Permutation feature importances for all features are presented in Fig.~\ref{fig:feature_importance}, and we retain only those with a relative importance greater than 0.01 in at least one of the three models.
 The resulting set includes $\Delta v$, $\sigma_{r,1}$, $\sigma_{r,2}$, $\sigma_{v,2}$, bic1, bic2, $\Delta\mathrm{bic}$, $\lambda_2/\lambda_1$, $z$, $f_m$, $\sigma_r$, and $\sigma_v$.
 Although $\sigma_{v,1}$ does not meet the $>0.01$ criterion, we add it to the pruned feature set for symmetry, given that $\sigma_{v,2}$ is retained and the grouping depends on the adopted GMM fitting method.
 Fig.~\ref{fig:score_scatter} presents scatter plots of the predicted versus true scores for all three models trained on the pruned feature set, while Fig.~\ref{fig:score_distribution} shows the corresponding score distributions.